lisahas/docker-recipes/mysql-phphmyadmin/README.md

 For security, this receipe uses a .env file for credentials.
 A sample is provide, but if using these files for a fresh project, make sure to change them  and do NOT commit the changed .env file into your new project for security reasons.

-HOWEVER: for a single file install, download the docker-compose-singlefile.yml file, rename it to docker-compose.yml and then run as above.
+HOWEVER: for a single file install, download the docker-compose-singlefile.yml file, rename it to docker-compose.yml and then run using ```docker-compose up`` in a fresh directory, and with docker desktop running.

 To start a new project: